locchh/nqa/README.md

   A dataset of multiple-choice questions and answers.

 - **[nvidia_mcqa_ctx]():**
-  A dataset of multiple-choice questions and answers enriched with synthetic context.
+  A dataset of multiple-choice questions and answers, enriched with synthetic context.

 ---